top of page

 “The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and all science.
 He to whom this emotion is a stranger, who can no longer pause to wonder and stand rapt in awe, is as good as dead: his eyes are closed.” -- Albert Einstein

 There's a saying (we forget its origin) that goes like, "Not only is the Universe stranger than we imagine, it's likely stranger than we can imagine."
 That wry assessment is a testimonial to the power of what we don't know and how that lack of knowledge can lure us into making unwarranted assumptions that constrain our growth as psychically-enabled beings.
-One of the biggest arenas for this to occur is to examine our place within the universe (that's the "so above" in our formula, the place where we direct our tools, our "as below"), where (especially based on more recent evidence) we apparently know...next to nothing.
+One of the biggest arenas for this to occur is to examine our place within the universe (that's the "so abovein our formula, the place where we direct our tools, our "as below"), where (especially based on more recent evidence) we apparently know...next to nothing.
 Okay, maybe that's a little extreme :-) However...

 Who's afraid of the "dark"?

-Dark matter is a hypothetical form of matter that does not seem to interact with electromagnetic fields or with light.
-Basically, the conundrum is that gravitational (and other) effects can't be explained by general relativity, unless there is more matter not yet measured.
-In one of the more popular standard models of cosmology the mass-energy content of the universe is only 5% ordinary matter; the rest is dark matter, combined with dark energy, which together comprise 95% of all mass-energy-content.
+In one popular standard model of cosmology the mass-energy content of the universe is only 5% "ordinary" matter; the rest is dark matter, combined with dark energy, together comprising 95% of all mass-energy content.
 Scientists deduce that dark matter exists because, among other things, it is a way of explaining how galaxies rotate and how galaxy clusters move.
 However, its exact nature still remains one of physical science's most tantalizing mysteries.

 However, this has not stopped research science from investing a boatload of money into trying to find out about dark matter (and dark energy).
 Although total amounts are impossible to determine due to the variety of funding sources, some estimates have the figure at between $300 million to $1 billion USD annually, including some projects, like the James Webb telescope, not directly engineered for this task.